Murdoch arrives in London to quell staff backlash

 "Every media organization has a duty to assist the police in uncovering serious crime.
 But it also has a fundamental duty to protect the sources that have been cultivated by its journalists under a promise of anonymity," Geoffrey Robertson, a prominent human rights and media lawyer, told Reuters.

-The very public spat has also exposed the widening division within News Corp (NWSA.O), between the more freewheeling and highly aggressive culture of the London newsrooms and the corporate headquarters in New York, where staff have been shocked by the tactics employed by British staff.
+The very public spat has also exposed the widening division within News Corp, between the more freewheeling and highly aggressive culture of the London newsrooms and the corporate headquarters in New York, where staff have been shocked by the tactics employed by British staff.

 The under-fire committee, which includes the award winning journalist and former Daily Telegraph editor Will Lewis and the pr executive Simon Greenberg, reports directly to New York and is under instruction to investigate the allegations thoroughly.